donntrenton/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 You can run RPC requests on `rpcnode`, the node exposed to the host in order to listen for requests.
 This tutorial uses [cURL](https://curl.haxx.se/download.html) to make JSON-RPC requests.

-!!! tip "Windows"
-    We recommend using [Postman](https://www.getpostman.com/) or a similar client to make RPC requests on Windows.
-    Using cURL via Command Prompt or Windows PowerShell might not work.

-For the RPC URL, this tutorial uses the placeholder `http://localhost:http-rpc-port`.
+For the RPC URL, this tutorial uses the placeholder `http://localhost:<http-rpc-port>`.
 When you run the tutorial, replace this placeholder with the JSON-RPC HTTP service endpoint provided when you list the endpoints.
 (For example, `http://localhost:32770/jsonrpc`.)
 The dynamic docker port mapping changes each time you run the network.